BalanaguYashwanth/social-automation-v2/README.md

 ## Overview

-Agent adds trending and viral tweets autonomously
+Companion Agent adds trending and viral content to their socials autonomously and helps creators to grow visibility

 ## Deployment